 The straps on the IMMI Go tighten differently than any other car seat – so please watch this video BEFORE your first ride.
 We have trained every driver in how to secure a child properly in the seat – so if they see you struggling or doing something wrong they will offer assistance so that your child rides as safely as possible.

 To ride in the IMMI Go, a child MUST be AT LEAST:

-A child is too big for the IMMI Go when they reach any of these limits:
+A child is TOO BIG for the IMMI Go when they are:

 The American Academy of Pediatrics’ recommendations are that kids remain rear-facing until AT LEAST 24 months, and hopefully longer.
 Studies show that rear-facing is 5 times safer than forward-facing and nearly eliminates the chance of brain and spinal cord injuries.
-We practice what we preach – we keep our own kids rear-facing as long as possible (Emily’s oldest is 4.5y and still rear-facing).
+We practice what we preach – we keep our own kids rear-facing as long as possible.

 HOWEVER, we know that most parents don’t/won’t bring a car seat for a toddler or school age child into an Uber or taxi… which leaves most kids riding at tremendous risk as they’re typically held on a parent’s lap, belted in with a parent, or worn in a front carrier.
 None of these methods offers the child any protection – and surprisingly wearing the child or belting them in with you makes a really bad situation even worse.